 Two2Tango, tandems for teaching in the glocal classroom

 This course is intended for teachers who wish to develop their teaching skills and their intercultural awareness for teaching the international classroom in English.
+It is equivalent to 2 weeks of full-time study (3 credit points for docentur).

 What is the course about?